dexie/dexie-website/docs/Tutorial/React.md

 ### Using Typescript?

-If you use Typescript, table properties (such as `db.friends`) needs to be explicitely declared on a subclass of Dexie just to help out with the typings for your db instance, its tables and entity models.
+If you use Typescript, table properties (such as `db.friends`) needs to be explicitly declared on a subclass of Dexie just to help out with the typings for your db instance, its tables and entity models.

 ```ts
 // db.ts